 Now, while other organizations are still using the Bitcoin Core client for mining, the Bitcoin mining pool Bitclub is changing the game by mining BU blocks.

 Bitclub’s mining pool currently owns 2.9% of the global Bitcoin network’s computing power.
 This hash power value plus the power value from Antpool may push the overall BU support upward.
 Currently, according to Coin Dance data, the support rate of Bitcoin Unlimited in the mining pool is 35%.
+Check out the best Marketplace for Lost Bitcoin Wallets.

 Bitcoin network congestion makes Bitclub turn to BU